somanadi/steel-eye/README.md

 ## Web Tier
 In this section we will be launching our web server and configuring it to route the traffic to the Application server we created in previous step.
 1) Launch one Ubuntu 16.04 EC2 instance from AWS console.
+2) Installing and configuring a NGINX in the WEB node and testing our final setup

 ___